► New 21C hypercar

 ► Designed to use synthetic fuel

-After a few pictures last year, Czinger has revealed more information about its 21C hypercar.
-It's now 2050mm wide, and the 21C’s powertrain is exactly what you’d expect from a hypercar in 2021 – think hybrid power, a mention of synthetic fuel and twin turbos, and you’re pretty much there.
+After revealing a few pictures last year, Czinger has only recently revealed more information about the 21C hypercar.
+It's 2050mm wide, and the powertrain is exactly what you'd expect from a hypercar in 2021 – think hybrid power, a mention of synthetic fuel and twin turbos, and you're pretty much there.

 Give me some specs

 The 21C uses a mid-mounted 2.88-litre flat-crank V8 with twin turbos and 800V of hybrid assistance.
 Peak power is a staggering 1233bhp with a 11,000rpm redline, and thanks to a dry weight of under 1240kg, 0-62mph takes just 1.9 seconds.
 Czinger also says the hybrid system consists of an e-motor on each front wheel, while regeneration is carried out through braking as well as an MGU.

 Interestingly, the 21C's V8 will also accept a range of fuels – including e-fuels.

 We're not sure how it's pronounced – though the smart money's on Zinger with a very subtle C – but we do know it's from a new company established just last year.
 The 21C is actually a more refined version of the Divergent Blade – a very similar concept car revealed by company owner Kevin Czinger in 2017.